 The thing to keep in mind about keywords is that you don’t want to over-stuff your website and content with them.
 Each page of your website - whether it’s your home page, contact page, about page or a blog post should focus on only one keyword.
 In addition, you want to keep your keyword density between 1 and 2 percent.

 Before using keywords, you want to use the tools available to you.
 You can find out how in demand the keywords are and how many people are searching for this information.
 If you don’t know that a phrase is in high demand you could be wasting your time adding them to the content.
 Make sure you keep your keywords list current and up to date.

-Use keywords for titles, alt text for images, headings, subheadings, bullet points and so forth but use keyword phrases sprinkled throughout the content to enhance understanding as well as help search engines find your information.
+Use keywords for blog post titles, alt text for images, headings, subheadings, bullet points and so forth but use keyword phrases sprinkled throughout the content to enhance understanding as well as help search engines find your information.
 Don’t forget to use synonyms too, but always check with tools to ensure that the keyword or keyword phrase produces results or not.
 If you don’t check you don’t know.

 When someone types a question into a search engine, results pop up.
 You want your blog to be one of the results that pop up.